-CA-NA entertainment and CAS revenue decreased to \$6.2 million for the three month period ended June 30, 2019 as compared with \$6.9 million for the three month period ended June 30, 2019 as compared with \$13.7 million for the six month period ended June 30, 2019 as compared with \$13.7 million for the six month period ended June 30, 2019 was due primarily to the deinstallation of Gogo equipment from certain American Airlines aircraft during 2018 and the six month period ended June 30, 2019.
-The increase during the six month period ended June 30, 2019 was due primarily to the recognition of product development-related revenue for one of our airline partners in the first quarter of 2019 offset in part by the deinstallation of Gogo equipment from certain American Airlines aircraft during 2018 and the six month period and June 30, 2019.
+CA-NA entertainment and CAS revenue decreased to \$6.2 million for the three month period ended June 30, 2019 as compared with \$6.9 million for the three month period ended June 30, 2018, but increased to \$18.4 million for the six month period ended June 30, 2019 as compared with \$13.7 million for the six month period ended June 30, 2018.
+The decrease during the three month period ended June 30, 2019 was due primarily to the deinstallation of Gogo equipment from certain American Airlines aircraft during 2018 and the six month period ended June 30, 2019.
+The increase during the six month period ended June 30, 2019 was due primarily to the recognition of product development-related revenue for one of our airline partners in the first quarter of 2019 offset in part by the deinstallation of Gogo equipment from certain American Airlines aircraft during 2018 and the six month period ended June 30, 2019.